Frequently Asked Questions About Volunteering

 How do I wash the pillowcases?

-Most chapters suggest the use of an unscented detergent; no fabric softener.
+Most chapters suggest the use of an unscented detergent; no fabric softener; cold water setting n the washer.
 Tampa hospitals require the pillowcases to be washed in vinegar and water.
 Dry the case; no scented dryer sheets.
 Iron pillowcase and place in a Ziploc plastic bag.

 Can I deliver the pillowcases myself?